harukaki/brl/README.md

 ## Usage
 ### 1. Installation
-Please install the appropriate versions of jax and jaxlib according to your execution environment.
+Please install the necessary packages according to the requirements.txt. note that you need to install the appropriate versions of jax and jaxlib according to your execution environment.
-We use pgx as the environment for bridge.
-Currently, we support version 1.4.0 of [pgx](https://github.com/sotetsuk/pgx).
+Additionally, we are using pgx as the environment for bridge, and currently, we support version 1.4.0 of [pgx](https://github.com/sotetsuk/pgx).
 ```bash
 pip install -r requirements.txt
 ```